caninereason/wink/README.md

     - This would enhance the user experience and allow the discount codes to change.
 Also, it would be good if discount codes had expiry dates or limited uses, to encourage sales and also prevent too many discounts.

     - When the user completes an order, it would be good User experience, if they receieved an email with their order confirmation.

-- Orders having Order Numbers for the user and admin
-    - This would allow orders to be found at ease for admin and also give the user a unique order number if they need to enquire about their order.
-- Register an user account using social media
+- Register a user account using social media
     - User being able to create an account via social media, e.g. facebook, twitter etc. This would be good user experience, as users can create accounts very quickly and also offered marketing oppportunities for Highlands Adventures.
 - Payment via ApplePay, Pay Pal etc
     - Currently payment is card only.
 It would be good to offer more methods of payment to the user to improve user experience.